-(b) where there are two or more registered trade unions in the establishment, group of establishments or industry with which the trade union is connected, unless it has as its members not less than one-fifth of the total number of workmen employed in such establishment, group of establishments or industry, as the case may be.
+(b) where there are two or more registered trade unions in the establishment, group of establishments or industry with which the trade union is connected, unless it has as its members not less than one-fifth of the total number of workers employed in such establishment, group of establishments or industry, as the case may be.

-7. Notwithstanding anything contained in the constitution or rules of a trade union, a person who has been convicted of offence under section 77 of the Act or heinous offence under the Pakistan Penal Code (Act No. XLV of 1860) shall be disqualified from being elected as, or from being, an officer of a trade union.
+7. Notwithstanding anything contained in the constitution or rules of a trade union, a person who has been convicted of heinous offence under the Pakistan Penal Code (Act No. XLV of 1860) shall be disqualified from being elected as, or from being, an officer of a trade union.